hyperledger/bevel/docs/source/concepts/vault.md

 [HashiCorp Vault](https://www.vaultproject.io/) is an open-source tool designed to manage secrets and protect sensitive data in modern computing environments.
 It provides a secure and centralized way to store, access, and distribute secrets such as passwords, API keys, encryption keys, and other confidential information.
 Vault is especially useful in cloud-native and distributed systems where securing secrets is crucial.

+!!! tip

+    With 1.1 Release, Hahsicorp Vault is optional for development environments, and Cloud KMS integration is on the roadmap.

 Hyperledger Bevel relies on Hashicorp Vault for managing all secrets like public and private certificates, passwords to repos or databases etc. which are used in a DLT/Blockchain network during the lifecycle of a deployment, and it is a prerequisite that the Vault is installed and unsealed prior to deployment of a DLT/Blockchain network.

 ## Core Features